 InvGate Service Management has all the capabilities and power needed to boost services across the whole organization.
 And that’s exactly what Peoples Bank and the retailer Farmacity did.

-The first currently handles more than 65 help desks across ten areas of the company, while the second one onboarded 24 departments and almost eliminated the use of email to submit requests.
+The first currently handles more than 65 help desks across ten areas of the company, while the second one has onboarded 24 departments and has almost eliminated the use of email to submit requests.

 ServiceNow ITSM integrates natively with platforms like Microsoft Teams, Slack, Jira, and SAP, allowing businesses to connect IT and business services seamlessly.
 It is available as a cloud-based SaaS solution.